nbashaev/damaged_grain_detector/README.md

 # Damaged grain detector

-This repo contains some parts of the code I wrote while I was working on a damaged grain detector.
+This repo contains some pieces of the code I wrote while I was working on a damaged grain detector.

 ![](/examples/pic_1.png "Initial picture")